OpenTransfr/Core/docs/Banks/index.rst

 Anyone wishing to verify the signature can perform the same steps as above and use your public entity key.

+A Javascript implementation is available at https://txroot.opentrans.fr/v1/dev.
+Pop open the console, load your private key with loadKey("hex_key") or generate one for testing with generateKey(), then call signIPs("your.domain.com").

 Editing Contact Details
 -----------------------